 The NT’s booming mining and energy sector, significant Defence presence and growing tourism industry have seen Darwin and the Territory emerge as a significant service and supply centre for both offshore and onshore projects.

-In recent years, the capacity and expertise of this sector has grown significantly—supply and service industries now account for some 75% of activity in the Territory economy.
+In recent years, the capacity and expertise of this sector have grown significantly—supply and service industries now account for some 75% of activity in the Territory economy.

 The substantial and steady investment in infrastructure in the last decade supports this burgeoning service and supply sector.